On Incidence Algebras and their Representations: Introduction and Preliminaries

-As application, we obtain the following ``generic" characterization of distributive modules, and of thin modules.
+One of the major applications of the results is the following ``generic" characterization of distributive modules, and of thin modules.
 Let $A$ be an algebra and $M$ an $A$-module.
 Assume that either $M$ is thin, or $M$ is distributive and $A$ is acyclic.
 Then, by the previous theorem, it follows that $A/\ann(M)$ is an incidence algebra of a poset $P$ (or quasi-ordered set if $A$ is not basic).
-Furthermore, after a choice of an incidence (combinatorial) basis of $A$ and a basis of $M$, the representation can be seen precisely as (i.e. it reduces to) the defining representation of $A$.
-This shows that in the acyclic case, {\bf incidence algebras produce all possible distributive representations}, and they {\it produce all possible thin representations}.
+Furthermore, after a choice of an incidence (combinatorial) basis of $A$ and a basis of $M$, we show that the representation can be seen precisely as (i.e. it reduces to) the defining representation of $A$.
+This shows that in the acyclic case, {\bf incidence algebras produce all possible distributive representations}, and in general they {\bf produce all possible thin representations}.
+This also shows that for any thin representation $M$ over any finite dimensional algebra $A$, a complete invariant for $M$ is given by a pair $(I,\alpha)$ where $I=\ann(M)$ is an ideal of $A$, and an element $\alpha\in H^1(P_I,\KK^\times)$, where $P_I$ is the poset for which $A/I\cong I(P_I)$.

 As another application, we also re-derive the results of \cite{F2} in the finite case.
 Furthermore, the same cohomological computations used to derive the above imply characterizations of automorphisms of deformations of incidence algebras, and in particular, on automorphisms of incidence algebras obtained by many authors \cite{Bc, DK, Kr, Sp0, Sp, S}.
 Using the cohomological/topological setup, we provide many examples to illustrate the results.